koush/docs.scrypted.app/scrypted-nvr/index.md

 ## 24/7 Recording

 Scrypted NVR records your camera 24 hours a day, 7 days a week.
-The the fluid user interface provides quick and easy access to all your recordings.
+The fluid user interface provides quick and easy access to all your recordings.

 ## Scrypted NVR Demo